johnboiles/obs-mac-virtualcam/README.md

 This is heavily based on [Apple's CoreMediaIO sample code](https://developer.apple.com/library/archive/samplecode/CoreMediaIO/Introduction/Intro.html) which has been [modernized by @lvsti](https://github.com/lvsti/CoreMediaIO-DAL-Example)

+## Known Issues

+* OBS crashes when an app using the virtual camera is closed ([#1](https://github.com/johnboiles/obs-mac-virtualcam/issues/1))
+* Resolution is hardcoded to 1280x720
+* If OBS is closed when an app is opened, the virtual camera may not show up

 ## Building

 To use this plugin, you'll need to clone and build OBS locally, build this plugin, copy it to the right places, then run your local build of OBS: